ChampiB/Homing-Pigeon/README.md

 - Transition, i.e. P(o|s)
 - ActiveTransition, i.e. P(s1|so,action)

-The third node allows the user to implement active inference agents and agent using planning as inference.
+The third node allows the user to implement active inference agents and agents using planning as inference.
 Finally, the current version also allows planning using tree search, where three search here refers to dynamic expansion of the generative model.
 The tree expansion is driven by a heuristic (expected free energy) and the action selection is driven by the number of times each root's child has been expanded (ties are broken based on the heuristic).